Orientation & Mobility

 - Cane and tip types

 The Orientation and Mobility Program is funded through a combination of community support and grants from organizations such as Metro.
 We rely upon financial contributions from local corporations, foundations, service organizations and individuals.

-All community support for Lighthouse programs is channeled through the Seattle Lighthouse for the Blind Foundation, whose sole purpose is to gather community support for fulfillment of the Seattle Lighthouse mission.
+All community support for Lighthouse programs is channeled through The Lighthouse for the Blind Foundation, whose sole purpose is to gather community support for fulfillment of the Lighthouse mission.
 Participants do not pay tuition fees.

 Appointments outside of hours can be made on request.